How to survive a science course, with special attention to the problems of studying physics

 There will be several major exams (midterms), after major sections of the text are completed.
 These may be mailed electronically to you, or you may take them on the Moodle.
 Either way, you will need your parent or other responsible adult to act as as proctor.
 If you take the exam (or part of the exam, such as the multiple choice section) in the Moodle, you will need to complete it before it closes.
 If I email the exam to you, or if you take the problem section of the exam on paper, you will need to type or scan in your answers to a computer file, and upload the file to the Moodle assignment for that exams before the assignment closes.

-Most exams will include a multiple-choice or other format objective section, a problem section, and a lab essay section.
+Most exams will include a multiple-choice or other format objective section, an essay section, and a problem section, and an "lab" section which involves analysis of observational data.
 All sections are closed book.
 You may bring to these exams one 8.5 x 11 inch sheet of paper with whatever notes on it that you desire — so don't worry about memorizing formula.
 Learn concepts and applications!

 Yes, of course you may study together — remember that explaining or teaching what you just learned to someone else is one of the important techniques of learning!
-You may also work together to solve the homework problems ... but be sure that you can solve them on your own afterwards, since you cannot work as a study group on quizzes or examinations.
+You may also work together to solve individually-assigned problems or essay topics, and mastery exercise quetions.
+Be sure that you can complete all homework assignments on your own afterwards, since you cannot work as a study group on quizzes or examinations.
 Let me know if you need special chat times for your study group.

 One of the basic methods of science is to secure documented observations of periodic or common events in order to make some general summary about the behavior of natural objects.
 We can do this in several ways.